andot/hprose/README.md

 Hprose
 ===============

 *Hprose* is a High Performance Remote Object Service Engine.

 It is a modern, lightweight, cross-language, cross-platform, object-oriented, high performance, remote dynamic communication middleware.

-*Hprose* is not only easy to use, but powerful.
+It is not only easy to use, but powerful.
 You just need a little time to learn, then you can use it to easily construct cross language cross platform distributed application system.

 Language support
 ----------------